richardschoen/PowerShellIBMi/README.md

 # IBM i PowerShell Samples
 PowerShell for IBM i provides sample IBM i PowerShell scripts for interacting with IBM i.

+These samples require the IBM i Access ODBC Driver to be installed on the Windows machine.

+Ideally you should also use PowerShell 7 but these scripts should also work with older versions of PowerShell.

 ## Files
 ```IbmiOdbcFunctions.psm1```
 Shared functions for connecting to IBM i via ODBC.
 Ideally this file should be located in the same directory as any PowerShell scripts.